 We work with Aboriginal and Torres Strait Islander communities in rural, remote and urban Australia.
 We work with communities who have invited us to join them in achieving positive and lasting change.

-Warlpiri Education and Training Trust (WETT) Early Childhood Care and Development.
 Warlpiri communities have a vision for happy, healthy, strong children who are learning from their parents, strong in their language and culture and reaching important child development milestones.
-We partnered with the Warlpiri Education and Training Trust (WETT) and The Central Land Council to improve the health and wellbeing of children aged 0-5 years to reach their social, intellectual, spiritual and physical needs through the support of parents and carers and better early childhood services.
+World Vision partners with the Warlpiri Education and Training Trust (WETT) to improve the health and wellbeing of children aged 0-5 years to reach their social, intellectual, spiritual and physical needs through the support of parents and carers and better early childhood services.